 What Is Stateful?

 A stateful protocol has the capacity to remember and store the details of its interactions with the server it controls.
-When an end-user submits a request to the web server, it anticipates some sort of response; if it doesn’t, it submits the request once more.
+When an end-user submits a request to the web server, it anticipates some sort of response.
+If it doesn’t receive one, it submits the request once more.
 A stateful application processes its queries on the same server.
-The most well-known aspect of Stateful is that it retains the state of every session it manages, whether it’s a confirmation session or an end-user request session.
-We can include FTP (File Transfer Protocol) sessions and Online banking, which entail stateful data service and transfers, as examples of stateful apps.
+The most well-known aspect of stateful is that it retains the state of every session it manages, whether it’s a confirmation session or an end-user request session.
+We can include FTP (File Transfer Protocol) sessions and online banking, which includes stateful data services and transfers, as examples of stateful apps.

 What Are The Advantages Of Stateful Architecture?